MinThuraZaw/Unit-Testing-in-Python/README.md

 <br>

+* All tests are implemented using TDD process.
-* I refactored test cases in the refactor step so it won't include small tests for the production functions.
+* Some small tests are refactored in the refactor step so they won't include in the final test cases.